Available now· responds in <2h2 slots left

 Technology Comparison

 Both React Native and Flutter let you build iOS and Android apps from a single codebase.
 But they're built differently, backed by different companies, and better suited to different projects.
-Here's an honest breakdown to help you decide.
+Here's an honest 2026 breakdown to help you decide — written by a developer who ships in React Native every week.

 React NativevsFlutter